Date of Publishing: February 11, 2020

 Following New York State Restaurant Labor Laws

-That’s where a restaurant scheduling and staff management software can come in handy.
+That’s where a restaurant scheduling and team management software can come in handy.

-7shifts is built for New York restaurant labor law compliance.
-With features like overtime alerts, easy shift swaps, and electronic schedule publishing and labor exception reports.
-7shifts can ease you of your weekly scheduling-induced headaches so you can focus on keeping your guests and employees delighted.
+7shifts is built for New York restaurant labor law compliance, with features like overtime alerts, easy shift swaps, and electronic schedule publishing and labor exception reports.
+7shifts can ease you of your scheduling-induced headaches so you can focus on keeping your guests and employees delighted.
 Features include:

-- Overtime Alerts: Managers will receive alerts of any overtime–during scheduling and when employees are working a shift.
+- Overtime Alerts: Managers will receive alerts of any overtime—during scheduling and when employees work a shift.

 - Spread-of-Hours Alerts: Avoid that $100 premium fee on clopens and extra hour of minimum wage pay on split shifts.
 Get notified when employees are scheduled in one of these scenarios to schedule smarter.